-Drug crimes are not taken lightly.
-Drug trafficking charges are the most severe drug charges that a person could face.
 Penalties for these charges could include lengthy prison terms, hefty fines, and a lifelong criminal record that can impact employment, housing, and much more.
 In many states, drug trafficking encompasses the large-scale cultivation, distribution, or sale of controlled substances.
 However, in North Carolina, some instances of simple possession could be considered a trafficking charge.

-Drug trafficking charges in North Carolina can be confusing and vague.
-If you are facing charges for drug trafficking, you should seek the help of an experienced and knowledgeable criminal defense attorney.
-At Edwards Law, we are ready to help defend you at both the state and federal level.
-You deserve a defense team that looks out for your best interests.
-Our team is ready to work towards your acquittal, your reduction in charges, or an outright dismissal of your case.
+At Edwards Law, PLLC, we are ready to help defend you against drug trafficking charges at both the state and federal levels.
+You deserve a defense team that looks out for your interests.
+With against drug trafficking charges, our team is ready to work toward your acquittal, your reduction in charges, or an outright dismissal of your case.

 To be charged with drug trafficking, you must possess at least: